 Non-controlling interests are reported separately from the group result and group equity.
 The acquisition of an additional ownership interest in a subsidiary without a change of control is accounted for as an equity transaction.
 Any excess or deficit of consideration paid over the carrying amount of the non-controlling interests is recognized in equity of the parent in transactions where the non-controlling interests are acquired or sold without loss of control.
 TKH has elected to recognize this effect in retained earnings.
 When a non-controlling shareholder has an unconditional right to sell its shares to TKH according to a contractual agreed formula ('put option'), a liability is recognized by TKH for the shares to be purchased.
 The liability is recognized at the present value of the estimated future cash outflow.
 A legal reserve is accounted for the interest in the equity of the subsidiary of which the economic ownership has been obtained, but not yet the legal ownership.
-Adjustments after the first recognition on the value of the financial liability for put options and earn-out payments are recognized directly into the statement of profit and loss.
+Adjustments after the first recognized directly into the statement of profit and loss.